ninabarzh/broomstick/content/posts/hunger-games.md

 their image, amplify their message, and often abandon them to burn out or backlash.

 Peeta Mellark, with careful words and idealistic heart, are the moderate people, forced to adapt.
-They wish for peace but understand that to survive, one must perform.
+They wish for peace but understand that to survive, one can perform.
 They are the liberal voices trying to navigate a world built for extremes.

 Haymitch Abernathy are the veterans who know too much.
 They have seen too many cycles to believe in any of them.
 Their